 While traveling to Nepal, Tibet or Bhutan, a travel insurance policy that covers cancellation, injury, death, lost baggage, theft, liability, medical treatment, and expenses is strongly recommended.

 Make sure that the insurance covers all the activities that you will be undertaking during your stay in Nepal, Tibet, and Bhutan such as trekking, tour, hiking and climbing.
 If a client becomes ill, all hospital expenses, doctors’ fees, and repatriation costs are the client’s responsibility.

-Rescue insurance in particularly important when trekking in Nepal.
+Rescue insurance is particularly important when trekking in Nepal.
 If you are injured and unable to walk, a helicopter will only rescue you if you have definite proof you can pay for it.
-Alpine Eco Trek have an agreement in Kathmandu that guarantees payment for helicopter evacuations so make sure Alpine Eco Trek has a copy of your insurance details.
+Alpine Eco Trek has an agreement in Kathmandu that guarantees payment for helicopter evacuations so make sure Alpine Eco Trek has a copy of your insurance details.

 While helicopters can fly as high as 6000m, they are rarely able to land and take off above 5500m as the air is too thin to give the rotors sufficient lift.
 Therefore there is at present no way to expect to be rescued from trekking or mountaineering peaks.